 1. Blacklists

 For a number of years, the go-to reference list for checking whether a journal is legit was the Scholarly Open Access blog, or ‘Beall’s List’, which was curated by Jeffrey Beall, a librarian at Auraria Library in Denver.
-This is sadly defunct (here’s why [paywall]), but cached versions of the list is still available (e.g., here, here and here).
+This is sadly defunct (here’s why [paywall]), but cached versions of the list are still available (e.g., here).
 Cabell’s Scholarly Analytics also curate a blacklist which you should consult if your university subscribes to it.

 2. Whitelists

-Another approach to evaluating the quality of a journal is to check whether it is indexed in the Directory of Open Access Journals (DOAJ), a list of mostly reputable publishers.
-In order to be listed in the DOAJ, journals should meet certain quality thresholds and practices, so if a journal is included, it is probably legitimate.
-This criterion should be used in conjunction with others, however, because it is not uncommon for some shady publishers to manage to make it in the list, and some promising journals might not be listed because they have not been evaluated yet.
+Another thing you can do to evaluate the quality of a journal is to check whether it is indexed in the Directory of Open Access Journals (DOAJ), a list of mostly reputable publishers.
+To be listed in the DOAJ, journals should meet certain quality thresholds and practices.
+So, if they include a journal in their list, then it’s probably legitimate.
+This criterion should be used in conjunction with others, however, because it is not uncommon for some shady publishers to somehow make it into the list, and some promising journals might not be listed because they have not been evaluated yet.

 3. Professional organisations

 In addition to the DOAJ, legitimate publishers tend to be associated with professional publishing organisations, such as the Committee on Publication Ethics (COPE), the International Association of Scientific, Technical, & Medical Publishers (STM), and the Open Access Scholarly Publishers Association (OASPA).
-The journal websites sometimes indicate such affiliations by adding badges at their website, but so do predatory publishers.
-So rather than trust the information on the publishers’ websites, what you should be doing is referring to the directories of the publishing organisations.
+The journal websites sometimes indicate such affiliations by adding badges to their website, but so do predatory publishers.
+So rather than trust the information on the publishers’ websites, you should refer to the directories of the publishing organisations.

 4. Indexing